 Our program includes 2 hours of didactic training each week.
-Topics include such areas as: diagnosis and treatment, professional development, diversity, ethics and various topics relevant to our healthcare setting.
-Additionally, Interns can participate in case conferences, rounds and grand rounds throughout the hospital.
+Topics include such areas as: diagnosis and treatment, professional development, diversity, ethics, and various topics relevant to our healthcare setting.
+Additionally, Interns participate in case conferences, rounds and grand rounds throughout the hospital.

 Journal Club is integrated into the training schedule on a monthly basis.
 It provides an opportunity for students and professional staff to examine and discuss current published research in detail.
 The articles are selected by the journal club participants on a rotating basis and discussed in a lively, informal manner.

 ChristianaCare offers select students a unique opportunity for intense leadership training to prepare them to be tomorrow’s leaders in health care.
 The intensive program, based on leadership competencies from the National Center for Healthcare Leadership, offers an opportunity to focus on learning practical knowledge, skills and attitudes that are critical to being effective leaders.
 Interns must apply and be selected for this program.